fcrepo4-labs/fcrepo-api-x-demo/README.md

 ### Base images

 `docker-compose build` only builds images defined in a given `docker-compose.yaml` file.
-Some images (such as `apix-core`) are built on top of other images provied by api-x, such as `fcrepoapix/apix-karaf/4.0.7`.
-Karaf would be consider a _base image_.
+Some images (such as `apix-core`) are built on top of other images provied by api-x, such as `fcrepoapix/apix-karaf:4.0.7`.
+Karaf would be considered a _base image_.
 Normally, base images will simply be pulled in by dockerhub.
 However, if specifically re-building a base image, or incrementing the version of one, then base images need to be specifically built and pushed to the dockerhub separately.

 Base image directories (e.g. [karaf](karaf)) have their own `docker-compose.yaml` files that obey the same conventions.
 So `docker-compose` can be used to build them as well.